 Per CTC expectations, all teacher candidates must fulfill a total of 600 hours of fieldwork across the arc of the program.
-Fieldwork hours can be divided into two different categories: Early Fieldwork Experiences and Student-teaching.
+Fieldwork hours can be divided into two different categories: Early Fieldwork Experiences and Clinical Fieldwork Hours which are completed during the residency program.

-Early Fieldwork Experiences Hours:
+Early Fieldwork Experiences Hours

-General subjects (multiple/single subject) candidates are required to complete 40 hours of early fieldwork in their foundations and methods courses before advancing to student teaching.
+General subjects (multiple/single subject) candidates are required to complete 40 hours of early fieldwork in their foundations and methods courses.
+Early fieldwork hours may be completed during the first term of the resident teaching assignment, for candidates who are concurrently completing their foundation and methods courses during the residency.

-Mild to Moderate Disabilities (MMSN) and dual credential candidates are required to complete 200 hours of early fieldwork in their foundations and methods courses before advancing to student teaching.
+Mild to Moderate Disabilities (MMSN) and dual credential candidates are required to complete 200 hours of early fieldwork in their foundations and methods courses.
+Early fieldwork hours may be completed during the first term of the resident teaching assignment, for candidates who are concurrently completing their foundation and methods courses during the residency.